boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

  * **isbetween**
  * **isnotbetween**

-The following code is the example to filter the other widgets based on the measure value:
+The following code is an example to filter the other widgets based on the measure value:

 ```js